-The Company's principal financial liabilities, other than derivatives, comprise borrowings, Service Concession receivables and other payables.
-The main purpose of these financial liabilities is to manage finances for the Company's operations.
+The Company's principal financial liabilities, other than derivatives, comprise borrowings, trade and other payables.
+The main purpose of these financial liabilities is to manage financial or the Company's operations.
 The Company principal financial asset includes loan, trade and other receivables, and cash and short-term deposits that arise directly from its operations.